paul3bin/notes-backend/README.md

 # Note-Web-App Backend API

-A brief description of what this project does and who it's for
+A backend for [Notes-Web-App](https://github.com/paul3bin/notes-web-app) using Django and Django-REST-Framework

 ## Installation